Moocow89/100-days-of-code/log.md

 **Link(s) to work**: [TicTacToe] (https://codepen.io/Moocow89/pen/VKBYZB?editors=0011)

-### Day 2: January 04, 2017
+### Day 3: January 04, 2017

 **Today's Progress**: Working on FCC TicTacToe Game

-**Thoughts**: Working on cleaning up my code to make it more readable and impklementing the minimax algorithm in my project.
+**Thoughts**: Working on cleaning up my code to make it more readable and implementing the minimax algorithm in my project.

+**Link(s) to work**: [TicTacToe] (https://codepen.io/Moocow89/pen/VKBYZB?editors=0011)

+### Day 4: January 04, 2017

+**Today's Progress**: Working on FCC TicTacToe Game

+**Thoughts**: Working on breaking up my code into modules.
+This is something I definately need to work on more so that I can be more comfortable planning out projects in the future.

 **Link(s) to work**: [TicTacToe] (https://codepen.io/Moocow89/pen/VKBYZB?editors=0011)